 E-2 INVESTOR VISA

 Any type of business qualifies.
-Our E-2 clients include business people who bought semi-trucks, cafes, construction businesses, property management companies, retail stores, etc. To start the E-2 process, it is often sufficient to show a business plan and an escrow account showing that about $100,000 is committed to the business.
-There is no limit to the size of this business, but any business with an investment amount less than $100,000 will be reviewed carefully by the government and may be denied.
+Our E-2 clients include business people who bought semi-trucks, cafes, construction businesses, property management companies, retail stores, etc. To start the E-2 process, it is often sufficient to show a business plan and an escrow account showing that about $90,000 is committed to the business.
+There is no limit to the size of this business, but any business with an investment amount of less than $90,000 will be reviewed carefully by the government and may be denied.

 The E-2 Visa Investor may use his own funds or borrow the funds for his investment into the U.S. business from other people or companies in any country.
 We would need to include any loan documentation and any collateral that may have been used to secure the loan.